ChangLabUcsf/face_extraction/README.md

 ## Installation
 I recommend using a conda envoronment.
 `ffmpeg` and `dlib` are required.
 If on mac, install `ffmpeg` by running `brew install ffmpeg`.
+Installing `dlib` on a mac is a bit of an ordeal.
+[This post](http://www.pyimagesearch.com/2017/03/27/how-to-install-dlib/) should help.
 It also uses `opencv3`, which can be installed using `conda install opencv3`, however I was only able to get this to work in python 3.5, so I used conda virtual environment.
 Putting it all together (assuming anaconda is properly installed):